How much do you know about the internet?

 101. Just one search on Google uses the almost the same amount of computing power that literally sent the astronauts of Apollo 11 to the Moon!

 Here at Kidadl, we have carefully curated lots of interesting family-friendly facts for everyone to enjoy!
-If you liked our interesting facts about the internet, then why not take a look at these gross facts, or these doubles facts?
+If you liked our interesting facts about the internet, then why not take a look at these funny wifi names and gross facts, or these doubles facts?